dtk/dtk-server/README.md

 ```

 ##### Upgrading the container
-To upgrade DTK container to a newer version, execute the following commands:
+To upgrade Dtk container to a newer version, execute the following commands:

 ```
 docker pull getdtk/dtk-server # pull the latest image